 As your attorney, I will argue persuasively on your behalf.

-Throughout the course of your case, important occasions will arise when my job will be to try to persuade someone in a position of authority to favorably exercise power on your behalf.
+Important occasions arise when my job will is to persuade someone in a position of authority to favorably exercise power on your behalf.

-Trying to Favorably Exercise Power on Your Behalf
+Persuading Authorities to Exercise Power on Your Behalf

 Examples of such occasions might be: